John-Limb/Ansible-Lab-Automation/README.md

 ## :handshake:&nbsp; Thanks and Links

 I learned a lot from the people over @ [Awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and from the [k8s@home discord channel](https://discord.gg/DNCynrJ).

-[K3Sup](https://github.com/alexellis/k3sup) - Used to bootstrap clusters
+* [K3Sup](https://github.com/alexellis/k3sup) - Used to bootstrap clusters.
-[Longhorn](https://longhorn.io/) - Used as CSI driver for pod persistent storage [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) - Used for application creation and lifecycle management.
+* [Longhorn](https://longhorn.io/) - Used as CSI driver for pod persistent storage.
+* [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) - Used for application creation and lifecycle management.
-[EOF]
+* [Terraform](https://www.terraform.io/) - Used to provision Virtual machines within proxmox.